urmade/MSGraph-Workshop/readme.md

-How to do lab here
+The working solution source code to the Workshop.